Shipping Household Goods to Vietnam: Customs Cleared, Delivered to Your Door

 Coverage depends on your insurance provider.
 Most policies include:

-• Limitations and exclusions based on your declared value
+• Limitations and exclusions based on your declared value — read the policy schedule carefully

 Always review the terms before finalising your policy.
+Vietnam port inspections can involve repackaging — confirm whether your policy covers goods during customs examination.

 How to get insured